Star Vivaah

-Star Vivaah is a Hindi matrimonial reality show premiered on STAR Plus at May 13, 2009.
+Star Vivaah is a Hindi matrimonial reality show premiered on StarPlus on 13 May 2009.
 The reported purpose of this show is to help young men and women find life partners.

 Plot

 A matrimonial show in India that attempts to match single people by televising the profiles submitted by the contestants.
-Show participants describe themselves, their home and their regular activities.
+Show participants how they describe themselves, their home and their regular activities.
 Celebrity guests from television as well as Bollywood appear on the weekly show.